gravitational/teleport/rfd/0069-proxy-peering.md

 ## Alternative Considerations

 ### Node Tracker
-The original proposal included a separate service for tracking which proxy each node was connected to.
+The orginal proposal included a separate service for tracking which proxy each node was connected to.
 This was ultimately decided against.
 The service was proposed to target scalability goals that need to be addressed in other parts of the system first.
 Given these limitations a simpler design was chosen to benefit the most customers.
 Further discussions on the node tracker proposal can be found [here](https://github.com/gravitational/teleport/pull/9121).

 ### Client Redirect
 An alternative approach was considered to redirect clients to the corresponding node-proxy.
 This was ultimately disregarded for a couple of reasons.
 It increases the time to establish a session for the client as a client would need to dial and authenticate with two proxies.
-Proxies would need to be individually addressable by the client which makes them an easier targets for DDOS attacks.
+Proxies would need to be individually addressible by the client which makes them an easier targets for DDOS attacks.